runk/jpeg2000/README.md

 # jpeg2000

-This module helps with decoding the JPEG 2000 code stream.
+This module helps with decoding JPEG 2000 code stream.
 All in vanilla javascript with no dependencies.
 Typings included.

 ```javascript
 import { JpxImage } from 'jpeg2000'